 For example, in Sydney and Melbourne, you may have access to the Centurion Lounges via your American Express card.
 Amex Platinum Card and Centurion Card members have the added option of the Plaza Premium Lounges, too.

 Separately, Melbourne’s Marhaba Lounge welcomes Priority Pass members.
-Once it opens, Perth’s new international Aspire Lounge is also expected to join Priority Pass – mirroring its domestic cousin.
+Perth’s new international Aspire Lounge is part of Priority Pass – mirroring its domestic cousin.

 In summary: flying to Singapore